sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 Desktop and mobile may use substantially different compositions.
 Do not force the desktop composition onto mobile.

-5. SELECTED WORK EXPERIENCE
+6. WORK EXPERIENCE
-Selected Work appears near the top because the actual editing work is the strongest credibility signal.
+The Work section appears near the top because the actual editing work is the strongest credibility signal.
 The homepage contains:

 1 strongest featured edit
 4 supporting edits

-The featured project should receive greater visual emphasis.
+The featured project receives greater visual emphasis.
-Supporting projects should remain visually connected to the same system.
+Supporting projects remain visually connected to the same system.
-The section should make the work feel like the main product rather than thumbnails inside a generic template.
+The presentation should make the work feel like the main product rather than thumbnails inside a generic template.
-Each project presentation should provide enough information to understand what is being shown without creating unnecessary text.

-6. SHOWREEL EXPERIENCE
+7. VIDEO EXPERIENCE
-The showreel gets a deliberate visual moment rather than being treated as another project card.
+The video section gets a deliberate visual moment.
+The approved copy is:
+Have a look.
+No generic “showreel” label is required.
-It should:
+The video should:

 be easy to start
 be visually prominent